July 29, 2025

 Now, I've got to admit something here.
 When the sales guy started talking about the "Tungsten Energy Core," I kind of zoned out.

+Not because it wasn't interesting, mind you.
 Not because it wasn't interesting, but because I started imagining myself as some sort of golf superhero, with these high-tech clubs as my weapons against the evil forces of bogeys and slices.
 (Look, we all have our fantasies, okay?)

 And let's be honest, I need all the help I can get.
+The tungsten positioning varies throughout the set to optimize each iron's performance characteristics.

 Urethane Microspheres: Tiny Bubbles, Big Impact